 Here’s are some decent options from trusted brands:

 The best way to upgrade the handling of your Evo X is by installing high-performance coilovers.
 Choosing a more expensive kit will give you the best performance and adjustment while retaining a streetable ride quality.

 Most car enthusiasts are aware of the fact that coilovers can make your car ride stiffer, and less comfortable for daily driving.
 With high-end coilovers, however, you won’t have to worry about that.

-Although cheap coilovers can work fine in an Evo X, they don’t tend to last as long, and can end up being more expensive than buying a quality pair in the first place.
+Although cheap coilovers can work fine in an CZ4A Lancer, they don’t tend to last as long, and can end up being more expensive than buying a quality pair in the first place.